 Planning tools provide local governments with opportunities to employ different methods to improve land use compatibility.
-When the Strengthening Farming legislative package was enacted, specific components were designed to enhance local government's ability to undertake edge planning along agriculture's interface.
 Based on the principle of "shared responsibility", there are both urban and agriculture side tools.
 These tools include:

 - The designation of Development Permit Areas for the protection of farming.
 This provision of the Local Government Act (LGA) allows for the application of buffering and other techniques on the ‘urban side’.
 (LGA Section 488(1)(c) and 491(6));